junhe/wiscsee/TUTORIAL.md

 and mount a file system on.
-**To get realistic results, you should use a real SSD, which gives you realistic queue depths.** (For CS739 students: the SSDs on Cloudlab machines are usually at `/dev/sdc`.
-You should set `device_path: "/dev/sdc1"` to the first partition of the SSD.
-In addition, double check if `/dev/sdc` is really an SSD.)
+**To get realistic results, you should use a real SSD, which gives you realistic queue depths.** (For CS739 students: the SSDs on Cloudlab machines are usually `/dev/sdc`.
+You should set `device_path: "/dev/sdc1"` to use the first partition of the SSD.
+In addition, you should double check if `/dev/sdc` is really an SSD.)
 `ftl` specifies the simulator that WiscSee will feed the block traces to.
 The FTL used here, `ftlcounter`, analyzes the